franslay/ic220-s19/units/unit_05.md

 ```

-The two's compliment has the nice property that if there is a n-bit
+The two's complement has the nice property that if there is a n-bit
 representation, then a number `x` and its negation `~x` is defined by the
 formula below.
 (This is also where the name "two's complement" comes from.)